 Ducks

-Rescue ducks vs buying from stores & breeders
+Rescue ducks vs buying from stores & breeders – which is best?

-Tyrant Farms is reader-supported.
-When you buy through links on our site, we may earn an affiliate commission.
+Tyrant Farms is free and supported by readers like you, which is why there are ads on our site.
+Please consider buying (or gifting) our books about raising ducks and raising geese.
+Also, when you buy through links on our site, we may earn an affiliate commission.
 Learn more

-Last Updated on July 7, 2023 by Aaron von Frank
+Last Updated on December 17, 2024 by Susan von Frank

 Overview: Just as your local dog and cat rescue operations provide a great place to get a family pet, wildlife and waterfowl rescue operations are a great way to get backyard or small farm ducks.
 In this article, you’ll learn about the pros and cons of getting your ducks from a rescue operation versus a breeder or farm supply store — including information gleaned from our own experience adopting domestic ducks from a local waterfowl rescue!